Naki93/Task-Management-App/README.md

 ### Design:
 - Create wireframes
 - Outline basic features

 ### Project Requirements
 - Outline Funtional requirements and Non functional requirements
 - Outline how to use application.

+### Project Plan - Day 2

+### Break Down Frontend Components into Smaller Fragments

+1. **Navbar**
+   - Design and implement the navigation bar.

+2. **Header**
+   - Create a header component which includes a greeting.

+3. **Main**
+   - Develop the main component to serve as the container for the main content.
+   - Integrate state management to dynamically display todos.

+4. **Footer Optional**
+   - Implement the footer component with relevant information.

+5. **Add Todo**
+   - Create a form component to add new todos.
+   - Include input fields for title, description.
+   - Implement input validation.

+6. **Delete Todo**
+   - Add functionality to delete a todo.

+7. **Update Todo**
+   - Implement a component to update existing todos.

+8. **Persist Todos to Local Storage**
+    - incorporate local storage

 ### System Architecture Overview